Hashaam101/Local-Keylogger/README.md

 1. Clone the repository to your local machine.
 2. Run LauncherForWindows.bat to install/upgrade pip, install required packages, and run the keylogger.
 3. Key events will be logged to logs.txt in the same directory.
-4. The file_hider.vbs script will hide the files listed in the filesToHide array.
+4. You can use the file_hider.vbs script to hide or unhide the files(This only marks the files as hidden from properties of the file).
+5. You can also add the Files to your Startup folder to start the program everytime the computer turns on.

 **NOTE:**
  ***Some parts of these Programs are made by an AI.
 Secondly, I suggest that you DO NOT RENAME THE FILES unless you know what you are doing and you are going to rename the files inside the code of other files too.*** *(Sorry, I'm a newbie, I couldn't find a solution to this problem.
 Let me know if you know any)*